nicholasnieman/fsdstore/wp-content/plugins/ups-woocommerce-shipping-method/readme.txt

 </ul>

-For complete list of features and details, please visit <a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-ups-shipping-plugin-with-print-label/">WooCommerce UPS Shipping Plugin with Print Label</a>
+For complete list of features and details, please visit <a rel="nofollow" href="https://www.xadapter.com/product/woocommerce-ups-shipping-plugin-with-print-label/">WooCommerce UPS Shipping Plugin with Print Label</a>

 </blockquote>

-= About WooForce.com =
+= About XAdapter.com =

-[WooForce.com](http://www.wooforce.com/?utm_source=wordpress&utm_medium=referral&utm_content=ups) creates quality WordPress/WooCommerce plugins that are easy to use and customize.
+[XAdapter.com](https://www.xadapter.com/) creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.
+If you are looking for something endorsed and managed by our super enthusiastic development team, here are some of the plugins for you:
+- <a rel="nofollow" href="https://www.xadapter.com/product/woocommerce-table-rate-shipping-pro-plugin/">WooCommerce Table Rate Shipping plugin</a>
+- <a rel="nofollow" href="https://www.xadapter.com/product/woocommerce-fedex-shipping-plugin-with-print-label/">WooCommerce FedEx Shipping plugin with Print Label</a>
+- <a rel="nofollow" href="https://www.xadapter.com/product/woocommerce-canada-post-shipping-plugin-with-print-label/">WooCommerce Canada Post with Print Label</a>
+- <a rel="nofollow" href="https://www.xadapter.com/product/woocommerce-shipment-tracking-pro/">WooCommerce Shipment Tracking Pro</a>
+- <a rel="nofollow" href="https://www.xadapter.com/product/estimated-delivery-date-plugin-woocommerce/">Estimated Delivery Date plugin for WooCommerce</a>

 == Installation ==

-1. Upload the plugin folder to the ‘/wp-content/plugins/’ directory.
+1. Upload the plugin folder to the '/wp-content/plugins/' directory.

-2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Thats it – you can now configure the plugin.
+3. Thats it - you can now configure the plugin.

 == Frequently Asked Questions ==

+= Can I use this plugin only for Print label and charge the customers a flat rate I set? = No. The basic version is meant for fetching real time rates.
+You can use our premium plugin for Print label and charge your own rate for shipping.
+= Currently I have not measured or weighed my products.
+Can I still get rates? = It is mandatory to put in product weight and dimensions while fetching the rates. = = My rates are coming as multiples of the item quantity.
+If I keep 2 items in cart, then the rate is getting doubled?
+Why is that happening?
+The basic version is meant for small shop-owners who have 1 or 2 products in their inventory.
+Hence packing happens individually.
+In the premium plugin, there are additional packing methodologies like box packing, weight based packing using which you can get the rates for multiple items without any problems.
+= Will your UPS & USPS plugins work smoothly together to have both shipping options available for customer to choose from? = Yes.
+You are absolutely right.
+Both will work mutually exclusive and customer will be presented with both shipping options to choose from.
+Hope it clarifies.
+= I am not getting the rates from the plugin =
+No worries.
+Just go to plugin settings page, enable the debug option.
+Once the debug is enabled, go to cart and place an order.
+In the cart page, you will see the request and response information.
+Copy them and send it to our support so that we can help you.
+= I am not able to tracking my shipments using the plugin? = Using the basic plugin, it is not possible to track your shipments.
+The basic plugin is used for fetching rates from the UPS API.
+Tracking and label generation are available in the our premium plugin.

 == Screenshots ==